royal450/NARKETBOOST/replit.md

-✓ **NEW**: Implemented automatic referral detection with Firebase real-time listeners ✓ **NEW**: Added course rejection system with detailed reasons for user feedback ✓ **NEW**: Integrated PostgreSQL database schema with proper approval workflow
+✓ **NEW**: Implemented automatic referral detection with Firebase real-time listeners ✓ **NEW**: Added course rejection system with detailed reasons for user feedback ✓ **NEW**: Integrated PostgreSQL database schema with proper approval workflow ✓ **NEW**: Successfully migrated from Replit Agent to Replit environment ✓ **NEW**: Fixed approval system to use backend API instead of Firebase conflicts ✓ **NEW**: Rebuilt admin panel with proper course approval/rejection workflows ✓ **NEW**: Updated dashboard to display approved courses from backend API ✓ **NEW**: Added QueryClient provider for React Query integration ✓ **NEW**: Separated frontend and backend concerns for better security

 ## System Architecture